Iron-Wolf/spring-template/README.md

 # spring-template

-Test with a sideway YAML config file loading in a SpringBoot app, with `ObjectMapper` and `YAMLFactory`.
+Test with a side YAML config file loaded in a SpringBoot app (with `ObjectMapper` and `YAMLFactory`).
-Projet is juste a test, this has nothing of value in it.
-Maybe the conf is not up to date, with the lateast Spring standard but this is working so...
+This is just a test.

 ## IntelliJ stuff
 ~~If IntelliJ is lost with lombock processors, go to : `Settings | Build, Execution, Deployement | Compiler | Annotation Processors`